-Automotive Community is moving towards lightweight vehicle design with more powerful engines.
-This is increasing the demand for more optimized NVH design.
-Source-Path-Contributor (SPC) analysis is one of the ways to draw a holistic picture of any NVH problem.In this paper we have studied a very common NVH problem i.e. “Low Frequency Booming Noise and Steering Vibration “, in one of our development model.
-We have studied all the three dimensions of SPC paradigm and proposed a feasible and optimized solution at the Source, Path as well as the Contributor.
-For source we focused on driveline optimization.
-This was done by studying torsional fluctuations.
-Transfer Path Analysis is done to identify the Critical Paths.
-Optimization of suspension bush parameter is done using the Dynamic Elastomer Testing machine for improved performance.
-Finally for the Contributor, Operation Deflection Shape was studied to identify the major panels responsible for deterioration in NVH Quality.
-An optimized design of Dynamic dampers is done using the CAE tools and Dynamic Elastomer testing machine to propose a feasible and effective solution.This kind of approach leads us to identify the root cause at Source, Path and Contributor level, thereby helping us to have a highly optimized NVH solution in terms of cost, weight and development feasibility.
+Automotive Industry is moving towards lightweight vehicle design with more powerful engines.
+This is increasing a demand for more optimized NVH design.
+Source-Path-Contributor (SPC) analysis is one of the ways to draw a holistic picture of any NVH problem.In this paper, an NVH problem of low frequency booming noise and steering vibration has been studied in a development vehicle.
+All three dimensions of SPC paradigm were looked at to propose a feasible and optimized solution at each level of Source, Path and Contributor model.A classical transfer path analysis (TPA) has been done to identify the highest contributing path: transmission mount and suspension arm.
+Optimization of suspension bush parameter has been carried out using dynamic elastomer testing facility for an improved NVH performance.After identifying source as engine a study of torsional fluctuations due to gas pressure and torsional resonances has been carried out in order to achieve a feasible solution at source.Finally, for contributor, operation deflection shapes have been studied to identify major panels responsible for the amplification of in-cabin noise.
+Optimized designs of dynamic dampers have been created using CAE tools and dynamic elastomer testing machine to propose an effective and efficient solution.This kind of approach was helpful to identify root cause at source, path and contributor levels, thereby helping to achieve an optimized NVH solution in terms of cost, weight and development feasibility.